Lake Evans (Quebec): Geography

 Lake Evans has deep bays that give it an irregular contour.
 Areas surrounding the lake have a generally flat topography, with several marshes, except for the area south of the lake where culminate the Reid and Middleton Mountains.

-For canoeists, lake is renowned by the difficult portage over Longue Pointe peninsula.
+For canoeists, the lake is renowned for the difficult portage over Longue Pointe peninsula.

 Toponymy

-The designation "Evans Lake" has been in use in the late nineteenth century.
-This lake has been explored and described by geologist Robert Bell and O'Sullivan Surveyor in 1900 and 1901.
-The name of the river evokes life work of Sir John Evans (1823-1908), archaeologist, geologist and paper manufacturer, an influential member of several learned societies.
-Evans held the positions of Treasurer of the "Royal Society" from 1878 to 1898, President of the "Numismatic Society" from 1872 to 1908 and president of the "Society of Antiquaries" London in 1885.
+Evans Lake, receiving this name around 1910, was named in honour of Sir John Evans (1823-1908), archaeologist, geologist and paper manufacturer, an influential member of several learned societies.
+Evans held the positions of Treasurer of the "Royal Society" from 1878 to 1898, President of the "Numismatic Society" from 1872 to 1908, and president of the "Society of Antiquaries" London in 1885.
 Evans also is the author in numismatic field of books now considered classics, and in the tools and weapons of prehistoric populations of Britain.

-Long ago, this lake was designated "Long Lake" or "Lac Turgeon."
-Initially, the name of this body of water would have been awarded around 1910.
-The place name Lake Evans was formalized on December 5, 1968, at the Commission de toponymie du Québec.
+Prior to the formalization as "Lac Evans" on December 5, 1968, by the Commission de toponymie du Québec, this lake was known as Big Lake, Long Lake, or Turgeon Lake.

+History

+In 1817, John Pitt Greely was sent by the Hudson's Bay Company (HBC) to set up a new fur trade post on Lake Waswanipi in order to compete with the North West Company.
+But since the rivers going to Lake Waswanipi were frozen early, he was forced to stay at Evans Lake (called Big Lake at the time) where he established Big Lake House.
+Greely, along with his wife and two of his men, Hendric Swainson and Simon Corston, starved to death there in 1818.
+The following year, a post was established at Lake Waswanipi by the HBC and Big Lake House was abandoned by 1821.

+The lake was explored and described by geologist Robert Bell and O'Sullivan Surveyor in 1900 and 1901.